mnooner256/pyqrcode/docs/rendering.rst

 Image Rendering
 ===============

-There are three ways to get an image of the generated QR code.
+There are four ways to get an image of the generated QR code.
 All of the renderers have a few things in common.

 Each renderer takes a file path or writable stream and draws the QR